 Simplest Goal Setting Form That Is Still Effective

-S.M.A.R.T. goal setting ensures that your goals will actually work.
-The details of the S.M.A.R.T. plan ensuring that the language of the goal is cleat, concise, and actually achievable.
+SMART goal setting ensures that your goals will actually work.
+This format should be written in a language that is clear, concise, and actually achievable.
+Here's how to do it

 This section is important because it helps you to define, in as simple terms as possible, what you expect from the goal.

 This is a reality check.
-People often have nebulous goals they desire, but are not willing to put the effort in to accomplish.
-Does this goal really matter?
+People often have nebulous goals they desire but are not willing to put the effort in to accomplish.
+So in this section, you should answer questions like:

 Share the reasons this goal is important and see if it something you really want to pursue.
-Having too many goals only ensure that you achieve none of them.
+Having too many goals only ensures that you achieve none of them.

-As you go through these steps, review your goal for all the required steps of the S.M.A.R.T. process.
-If the goal you wrote in step one meets a criteria on the checklist, click the appropriate box and move on to the next.
-If it fails to have a criteria, revise the goal to include the criteria.
+As you go through these steps, review your goal for all the required steps of the SMART process.
+If the goal you wrote in step one meets criteria on the checklist, click the appropriate box and move on to the next.
+If it fails to have criteria, revise the goal to include the criteria.